commfish/coastwide_sablefish_project/README.md

 ## Catch by gear and ADFG management area, 1960-present, or other dates (going back in time) as available.

+**Update 2018-04-24: I've struggled getting the IFDB database and Gross Earnings File to match up to agency reports.
+I've uploaded a new harvest file called data/catch/landings_nseisseicombined_1980_2016_USEME.csv.
+These numbers come straight from ADFG Annual Harvest Objective Memos.
+Because they're the only values that have been published, I want to use them until I can thoroughly review these other data sources.
+They represent reported landings in round lbs in the NSEI from 1980-2016 and SSEI from 1985-2016.
+I left 1907-1979 with Dave Carlile's historical catch reconstruction, but these numbers are for NSEI only.**

 Pers. comm. with K. Fenske 2018-01-03: she already has Aluetian Is. data from AKFIN and only needs state data for NSEI, SSEI, and PWS.

+Reserve for later use:

 I suggested using the Gross Earnings File (GEF) as the definitive source for statewide catch reconstructions based on the recommendation of J. Shriver.
 Column descriptions for GEF in data/catch/gross_earnings_file/GEF_Variable_Descriptions_Working_JShriver_2014_12_08.xlsx.
 Descriptions for ADFG management areas can be found in adfg_mgt_area_metadata_slarsen.shp.
 S. Larsen also helped me update some of the stat area NAs in Region 1 and 2, source file data/catch/gross_earnings_file/SJL_region2_statareas_districts